Components

 Disabled

-When the user is not allowed to interact with the text input due to either permissions, dependencies, or pre-requisites.
-The disabled state completely removes the interactive function from a component.
-The styling is not subject to WCAG contrast compliance.
+When the user is not allowed to interact with the text input due to permissions, dependencies, or prerequisites.
+The disabled state removes the interactive function from a component.
+The styling is not subject to WCAG contrast rules.

 The error box provides a summary of validation errors.
-After a user has submitted a form, this box will show applicable errors in particular fields.
+After a user has submitted a form, this box will show applicable errors.
 The error box appears at the top of the form.
 The list items in the error box link to their respective input fields.

 Accordion anatomy diagram

-Traditionally, a legend at the start of a form identifies the symbol (often an asterisk) used for required fields, and the symbol is repeated as part of the label for each appropriate field.
-This is still considered the most accessible implementation.
+Use a legend at the start of a form to identify the symbol that indicates required fields.
+This symbol is often an asterisk.
+Include the symbol as part of the label for each appropriate field.

 Accordion anatomy diagram